 Given the estimated parameters $\hat{\varphi}$ and $\hat{\beta}$ we can use (18) to decompose the variation in inferred delegation benefits $\xi_c$ into its different components.
-For concreteness we focus on the US and we report these decompositions in Figure 17.
-The grey and red line shows the data for India and the US respectively - more precisely, it shows a plants' lifecycle given the inferred delegation benefits $\xi{IND}$ and $\xi{US}$ .
+For concreteness we focus on the US versus India comparison and we report these decompositions in Figure 17.
+The left panel displays the decomposition based on the average human capital, the right panel the one based on the managerial human capital.

+The grey and red line show the model's predictions for India and the US respectively - more precisely, it shows a plants' lifecycle given the inferred delegation benefits $\hat{\xi}(ROL{IND}, HC{IND})$ and $\xi(ROL{US}, HC{US})$ while keeping all other remaining parameters at their Indian levels reported in Table 4.
 While this matches the life-cycle perfectly for India, it explains roughly half of the actual life-cycle pattern in the US (see Figure 12 above).
 The two remaining blue lines refer to two decompositions of the life-cycle.
-The light blue line, shows the hypothetical life-cycle of a country with the delegation benefits $\xi{US}$ , i.e. the predicted delegation benefits for the US given its legal institutions and its level of human capital.
+The light blue line, shows the hypothetical life-cycle of a country with the delegation benefits $\hat{\xi}(ROL{US}, HC{US})$ , i.e. the predicted delegation benefits for the US given its legal institutions and its level of human capital.
 If one where to assume that the regression error $u_c$ in (18) was orthogonal to the regressors, these counterfactual life-cycle profiles had a structural interpretation.
-The light blue line was the life-cycle profile of India if it had both the US level of human capital and legal system.
-The dark blue line would correspond to India with the US level of human capital, holding legal systems the same.
-According to Figures 12 and 17, we conclude that the delegation margin as such can explain 50% of the life-cycle difference between the US and India, 70% of which can be explained by the empirical variation in legal systems.
-The human capital margin in contrast is not important - precisely because in the data managerial human capital is uncorrelated with managerial employment shares and hence the inferred delegation benefits.
+The light blue line was the life-cycle profile of Indian firms if it had both the US level of human capital and legal system.
+The dark blue line would correspond to India with the US level of human capital, holding legal systems the same, i.e., $\hat{\xi}(ROL{IND}, HC{US})$ .
+According to Figures 12 and 17, we conclude that the delegation margin as such can explain 50%of the life-cycle difference between the US and India (by age 30), 70% of which can be explained by the empirical variation in legal systems and human capital.
+How this explained share is attributed to the variation in the legal environment and the human capital depends on the human capital measure we use.
+In case we focus on the average human capital (left panel), the human capital margin explains roughly one third, with the remaining two thirds being attributed to the legal system.
+However, if we take managerial skills as our human capital measure (right panel), the human capital margin is not important and the entirety of the 70% is explained by the quality of the rule of law, precisely because in the data managerial human capital is uncorrelated with managerial employment shares and hence the inferred delegation benefits.